lotharschulz/hello-github-actions/README.md

 # Hello github actions

-This is a show case repository for (github actions)[https://github.com/features/actions].
+This is a show case repository for [github actions](https://github.com/features/actions).

 This one contains an action: ![build, test, benchmark, docker build/push & shaking finger](build_test_benchmark_docker_build_push_and_shaking_finger.png)